joe29-rgb/Career-Lever-AI/README.md

-# JobCraft AI - The Ultimate AI-Powered Job Application Assistant
+# Career Lever AI - The Ultimate AI-Powered Job Application Assistant

 🚀 **The most comprehensive AI-powered job search platform** - Transform your career with intelligent resume customization, company research, interview preparation, and advanced analytics that give you a competitive edge in today's job market.

-## 🔥 What Makes JobCraft AI Stand Out
+## 🔥 What Makes Career Lever AI Stand Out

 ### 🤖 **Advanced AI-Powered Features**
 - **GPT-4 Integration**: Industry-leading AI for resume customization and content generation